 Pharmacovigilance expert Rebecca Chandler from the Uppsala Monitoring Centre in Sweden tweeted recently: “We all have different immune systems.
 The number of rare immune-linked disorders is large and various because of this, and that means that the response to any new vaccine could show some oddities as you start heading out into millions of people.”

-Andre Watson is concerned about the social requirements that will come once Covid-19 vaccines are made available.
+Andre Watson is concerned about the social requirements that will come once SARS-CoV-2 vaccines are made available.

 “Credit scores, housing rental availability, the availability of a driver’s licence, and potentially even the ability to get on public transit could readily be dictated by whether or not you’ve already been infected, and whether or not you’ve received a vaccine,” he said.